 Istanbul’s history and origins are so rich and complex, you can never learn it all.
 And for just three months, I barely grazed the surface, but I know I will return.
 Here is an overview of some facts about Istanbul.

 If you’ve been reading along, you may remember I spent a few months living and teaching English in Istanbul last year.
-It was an amazing city that left an indelible mark on my soul.
+It is an amazing city that left an indelible mark on my soul.
 I recently sold some photographs and another article to the Smithsonian on Istanbul.
-Check it out here and be sure to click on the photo gallery.
+Check it out and be sure to click on the photo gallery.

 With a skyline studded with domes and minarets, Istanbul is one of the truly great romantic cities.
 In Turkey’s largest city, the continents of Europe and Asia come together as West meets East, separated only by the 18 miles of the Bosporus Strait that stretches from the Black Sea in the north to the Sea of Marmara in the south.
 And in the less literal sense, on the vibrant streets of this city of 12 million people, miniskirts and trendy boots mingle with colorful Muslim head scarves and prayer beads.